 Cape Girardeau, Missouri

-Influences - Janis Joplin, Rush, Florence + the Machine, Queen, Muse
+Influences - Janis Joplin, Rush, Florence + the Machine, The Killers, Muse

 Influences - AC/DC, Jimi Hendrix, Stevie Ray Vaughn, ZZ Top, Chuck Berry